sultana-islam/Data-Analysis-Portfolio/data-wrangling-project.md

-# Data Wrangling for City of Vancouver Datasets
+# Data Wrangling for Customer Analytics at City of Vancouver

-## Project Overview
+## Project Title
-This project focuses on data wrangling techniques applied to the City of Vancouver datasets.
-The primary goal was to transform raw, messy data into a clean, structured format suitable for analysis.
-The project demonstrates proficiency in data cleaning, transformation, and integration using AWS cloud services and data processing tools.
+Data Wrangling for Enhanced Citizen Services Analytics using Vancouver Datasets

+## Objective
+The primary goal of this project was to perform comprehensive data wrangling to prepare robust datasets for customer/citizen analytics at the City of Vancouver.
+By cleaning, transforming, and consolidating data from various sources, the project aimed to enhance the accuracy and usability of city service data for subsequent analysis and reporting.

+## Background
+The City of Vancouver has accumulated data from multiple channels, including park facilities, neighborhood demographics, and community center usage.
+However, this data was often inconsistent, incomplete, or fragmented, making it challenging to derive meaningful insights about citizen service needs and usage patterns.
+Effective data wrangling facilitated better decision-making and more targeted service delivery strategies.

 ## Datasets
-The project worked with multiple datasets from the City of Vancouver Open Data Portal:
+The data wrangling process involved various datasets, including:

 1. **Park Facilities Data**: Information about recreational facilities in Vancouver parks
 2. **Neighborhood Demographics**: Population and demographic information for Vancouver neighborhoods